teunbrand/legendry/cran-comments.md

-This is a small feature release.
+This is a small patch release.
-No problems are expected, as the legendry package does not have reverse dependencies I am aware of.
+We checked the new version against the 2 dependencies and saw no problems.